 I love just about everything about this film, and it doesn't hurt that I rock a boner for just about anything Robert Rodriguez does.
 So imagine my pleasant surprise when he tackles a zombie/horror flick!
 The dialogue is hilarious, the characters are phenomenal (I'm partial to Rodriguez' El Wray and Biehn's Sheriff Hague) and the action sequences are fun to watch.
 I enjoyed this portion of Grindhouse significantly more than Tarantino's Death Proof, and I think it has everything to do with the fact that Rodriguez wanted to only pay a slight homage to the genre as opposed to just straight up remaking the genre, and that's why Planet Terror stands a little better on it's own.
 FINAL GRADE: A+

--Grindhouse presents Death Proof (2007) Written & Directed by Quentin Tarantino
+Friday, October 19th-Grindhouse presents Death Proof (2007) Written & Directed by Quentin Tarantino

 Stars Kurt Russell, Rosario Dawson, Tracie Thoms, Zoe Bell